acord-robotics/stellarios/manacaster-opening-act.md

 * [Footnotes](#footnotes)

 # Manacaster Opening Act
-*The screen fades from black into the command center of a space station, which is actually an extension of a planet.
+__The screen fades from black into the command center of a space station, which is actually an extension of a planet.
 Animated characters run past the you (currently you are in the third-person).
-A command table<sup>1</sup>*
+A command table<sup>1</sup> is in front of you, with small, holographic figures (these are not pixel-art) moving across the top.  __
 <center> Console CPU </center>
 <center> "What was that?" </center>
 *The screen shakes*